-We distribute our open-end funds principally through financial intermediaries.
+Our retail distribution resources in the U.S. consist of regional sales professionals, a national account relationship group and specialized teams for retirement and ETFs.
+Our U.S. retail funds and retail separate accounts are distributed through financial intermediaries.
 We have broad distribution access in the U.S. retail market, with distribution partners that include national and regional broker-dealers, independent broker-dealers and registered investment advisers, banks and insurance companies.
 In many of these firms, we have a number of products that are on preferred "recommended" lists and on fee-based advisory programs.
-Our sales efforts are supported by regional sales professionals, a national account relationship group, and additional teams for ETFs and the retirement and insurance channels.
-Our retail separate accounts are distributed through financial intermediaries and directly to private clients by teams at an affiliated manager.
+Our wealth management business is marketed directly to individual clients by financial advisory teams at our Advisers.